-• We teach early reading through the validated systematic, synthetic phonics programme 'Little Wandle Letters and Sounds Revised' which was introduced in the spring term 2022 through the daily phonics lessons.
-Later in the summer term we introduced the group reading sessions and in the autumn term we introduced the rapid catch up program.
+• We teach early reading through the validated systematic, synthetic phonics programme 'Little Wandle Letters and Sounds Revised' through the daily phonics lessons.

 • Right from the start of Reception, children will have a daily phonics lesson which follows the progression for Little Wandle Letters and Sounds and this continues in KS1 to ensure children become fluent readers.